Professor & Chair

 3333 University Way, Prince George, BC, Canada, V2N 4Z9

 phone (250) 960 5019

 fax (250) 960 5539

-A second area of is looking at song evolution in white-throated sparrows (work being done with Scott Ramsay at Wilfrid Laurier University).
-We have been monitoring the eastward spread of a novel song variant (doublet-ending songs) as they encroach upon and replace the traditional triplet-ending songs.
-We are tracking the emergence of a new song variant that has emerged locally, and seems to be following the same rapid spread pattern, and the work is trying to decipher explanations for these rapid spreads.
+A second area of our work is looking at song evolution in white-throated sparrows (work being done with Scott Ramsay at Wilfrid Laurier University).
+We have been monitoring the spread of novel song variants (doublet-ending songs) across populations.

 We are generally pretty collaborative, and have a number of ongoing projects with other labs working on overlapping themes, and this is something I actively encourage my students to get involved with - recent among these are the labs of Chris Sturdy (University of Alberta), Theresa Burg (University of Lethbridge), Scott Taylor (University of Colorado) and Hans Slabbekoorn (Leiden University).

 So despite the logo, we haven't started on wrens yet (I just like this drawing and we figured Troglodytes troglodytes was a good species for a 'bird cave').